laravel/docs/views.md

 <a name="blade-displaying-data"></a>
 ### Displaying Data

+You may display data passed to your Blade views by wrapping the variable in "curly" braces.
+For example, given the following route:

+	Route::get('greeting', function () {
+		return view('welcome', ['name' => 'Samantha']);
+	});

+You may display the contents of the `name` variable like so:

 	Hello, {{ $name }}.

+Of course, you are not limited to displaying the contents of the variables passed to the view.
+You may also echo the results of any PHP function.
+In fact, you can put any PHP code you wish inside of a Blade echo statement:

 	The current UNIX timestamp is {{ time() }}.

 > **Note:** Blade `{{ }}` statements are automatically send through PHP's `htmlentities` function to prevent XSS attacks.

+#### Blade & JavaScript Frameworks

+Since many JavaScript frameworks also use "curly" braces to indicate a given expression  should be displayed in the browser, you may use the `@` symbol to inform the Blade rendering engine a given string should not be rendered by PHP.
+For example:

+	<h1>Laravel</h1>

+	Hello, @{{ name }}.

+In this example, the `@` symbol will be removed by Blade; however, `{{ name }}` expression will remain untouched by the Blade engine, allowing it to instead by rendered by your JavaScript framework.

-#### Echoing Data After Checking For Existence
+#### Echoing Data If It Exists

 Sometimes you may wish to echo a variable, but you aren't sure if the variable has been set.
-Basically, you want to do this:
+We can express this in verbose PHP code like so:

 	{{ isset($name) ? $name : 'Default' }}

-However, instead of writing a ternary statement, Blade allows you to use the following convenient short-cut:
+However, instead of writing a ternary statement, Blade provides you with the following convenient short-cut:

 	{{ $name or 'Default' }}

+In this example, if the `$name` variable exists, its value will be displayed.
+However, if it does not exists, the word `Default` will be displayed.

-#### Displaying Raw Text With Curly Braces
+#### Displaying Unescaped Data

-If you need to display a string that is wrapped in curly braces, you may escape the Blade behavior by prefixing your text with an `@` symbol:

-	@{{ This will not be processed by Blade }}

-If you don't want the data to be escaped, you may use the following syntax:
+By default, Blade `{{ }}` statements are automatically send through PHP's `htmlentities` function to prevent XSS attacks.
+If you do not want your data to be escaped, you may use the following syntax:

 	Hello, {!! $name !!}.